 Once on the Workspace, junction objects can be moved to new locations and edited using the features on the Edit menu.
 Cutting, copying, and pasting are all supported.
-A single level of undo is available for all editing operations.
+Undo is available for all formatting and arrangement actions on the Workspace.

-Figure 2.5a Walk through model with first junction placed
+Figure 2.5a Pump Sizing model with first junction placed